 In November 2015, Big Centre went through a rough patch.
-A number of people were made redundant and various programmes were slimmed down, re-jigged or combined with others to help save money.
-My magazine co-host Chanelle was very sadly made redundant, and one of the altered programmes was The Big Centre Magazine.
+A number of people were made redundant and various programmes were slimmed down, re-jigged, altered or combined with others to help save money.
+My magazine co-host Chanelle Shea-Calvin was very sadly made redundant, and one of the altered programmes was The Big Centre Magazine.
 Chanelle was such a loss to the station.
-I guess I was lucky at that point because although I presented and produced, my actual main ‘day job’ was as one of the studio directors who alternated between the remaining studio-based programmes (however, our working hours were reduced).
+I guess I was lucky at that point because although I presented and produced, my actual main ‘day job’ was as one of the studio directors who alternated between the remaining studio-based programmes (however, our working hours were reduced for a while).

 The Midland Weekend Edition was essentially a combination of the regular weekend news bulletin, my magazine programme, the what’s on show, and items from other programmes, all pulled together to be played at the weekend.

 The programme was produced week by week, in turn, by the 3 studio directors Tom Russon, Tom Wilkinson and me (obviously my name isn’t Tom, ha ha), and I continued to occasionally present.

 One of the ‘innovations’ that I’d brought to the Magazine was the community news, which I’d titled Community Noticeboard, so I lobbied for this to be retained as the ‘new’ news segment in the Weekend Edition (the rest of the news items being presented as a ‘review of the week’).
 This worked and I’m happy to say that my Community Noticeboard continued all the way through to the time when the rest of us left the station.